 Founded in 1961, the University of Sussex is a relatively new university with an international reputation for the quality of its research and for innovative and effective teaching styles and methods.
 Sussex differs from most universities in that it is organized by schools (rather than departments of study) that bring together a number of related subject areas.

 This institution offers a large selection of courses, with strengths in anthropology, art history, biology, chemistry, computer science, economics, English language and literature, environmental science, history, international relations, math, media studies, physics, political studies, psychology, and sociology.
 You will take regular courses with local students at this institution.
 Course registration is on-line so you can register for classes prior to arrival, although any problems with on-line registration-if relevant-would have to be handled after arrival on-site.
 You may enroll in any courses for which space is available and for which you meet the host institution's requirements or prerequisites.
 You must take what the host institution considers to be a full-time load (generally, the equivalent of 12-15 Penn State credits).
-Students studying for the spring term must study for both the Sussex spring and summer terms (January -June) to take the equivalent amount of coursework as a spring term at Penn State.
 For more information about the range of courses on this program, please visit the Sussex website.
+A full time credit load at University of Sussex is 60 credits.

 To see what kind of credit students in past semesters have received for courses taken on this program, visit the Brighton Course Equivalency List.
 Keep in mind you will need to complete the course equivalency process once you have been accepted to your program and after you have completed your registration abroad.
 To obtain specific instructions on this process visit our Course Equivalencies page.
 To learn how the courses on this program can work into your individual degree audit, meet with your academic adviser.